sgodfrey66/SAT_ACT_participation/README.md

 Your technical report will be hosted on Github Enterprise.
 Make sure it includes:

 - A README.md (that isn't this file)
-- Jupyter notebook(s) with your analysis
+- Jupyter notebook(s) with your analysis (renamed to describe your project)
 - Data files
 - Presentation slides
 - Any other necessary files (images, etc.)